shower/shower/packages/ribbon/docs/features-en.md

 3. `images` folder with decoration images.
 4. `pictures` folder with sample pictures.
 5. `styles` folder with built styles in 16×10 and 4×3 ratios.
-6. `index.html` file with demostration of all features.
+6. `index.html` file with demonstration of all features.

 In addition to files above repository contains source files: